 Many emailed to ask the reason for this and received what can only be described as a politician’s answer in response.
 I’m paraphrasing but it went along the lines of “we reserve the right to do what is right for the brand but remain dedicated to putting out the best possible whisky”.
 For Scottish readers, that means maybes aye, maybes naw.

 For those who don’t already know, chill filtering is a process that removes certain oils and acids from the whisky.
 There has been ample debate over the years as to whether this affects flavour.
 Personally, I prefer to see my whisky bottled as naturally as possible but there’s evidence that mainstream markets are put off by a cloudy dram.
-Whisky bottled at 46% abv (or higher) will usually remain free of this hazy effect.
-At present, the majority of the GlenDronach range is bottled at 46%, so why have Brown Forman removed the non-chill filtered declaration from the packaging?
+Whisky bottled at 46% abv (or higher) will usually remain free of this hazy effect and at present, the majority of the GlenDronach range is bottled at 46%, so why have Brown Forman removed the non-chill filtered declaration from the packaging?

 Initial fears suspected that a lowering of the strength would follow.
 I was never sure how likely that was though.
 After all, they had just committed to the higher strength bottlings of the new Benriach range.
 In any case, they recently responded to a video review by vlogger Ralfy and stated categorically that no change in strength is planned.
 So what is going on then?
 Have they had complaints from customers in warmer climates who have dropped an ice cube into their dram and watched aghast as the Scotch mist appeared?
 Has the wording been removed as a precautionary measure, just in case the odd batch has a slightly hazy appearance?